moorepants/dissertation/_sources/control.txt

 Roll Stabilization
 ------------------

-It turns out that the bicycle can be stablized with simple feedback of roll angle or roll rate, with the combinatio of both being working in most cases.
+It turns out that the bicycle can be stabilized with simple feedback of roll angle or roll rate, with the combination of both being working in most cases.
 [Mutsaerts2010]_ in fact demonstrates the simple roll rate feedback stabilization with a small robotic bicycle.
 But these are not necessarily good controllers, and certainly not controllers which mimic the human.
 Regardless,